abe-winter/task-inbox/README.md

 - A shared-source workflow tool that looks amazing but is not designed to wait for user input after a task has started
 - An 'approval inbox' tool that looks great but only accepts form triggers, not API
 - A generally nice todo list tool but their TOS banned objectionable content.
 One of my use cases is disputes and content flags
-- Moderation tools sort are expensive, AI-heavy (= unclear privacy), not designed for one-person teams, and I'm not sure they support other kinds of service tasks
+- Moderation tools are expensive, AI-heavy (= unclear privacy), not designed for one-person teams, and I'm not sure they support other kinds of service tasks
-- A shared team email tool that claimed to support tasks in their API but did not
+- A shared team email tool that claimed to support API task creation but did not

 ## Bugs

-Are tracked using [git-bug](https://github.com/MichaelMure/git-bug) for now.
+- File bugs / etc on github.
+- I in theory have a [git-bug](https://github.com/MichaelMure/git-bug) for work planning; not sure if this syncs